oweta/career-porfolio/forms/Readme.txt

 - Improve animations and interactivity.

 ## Contact
-For inquiries, feel free to contact me via the contact form on the website.
+For inquiries, feel free to contact me via the contact